Related Reading

 • You have symptoms, such as palpitations, dizziness, or fainting, or feel your heart is beating too hard or skipping a beat

 • Your healthcare provider wants to check how well the treatment for an abnormal heart rhythm is working.
-You may have to wear a monitor after an ablation or cardioversion to see that your heart is still in a normal rhythm with these types of treatments.
+You may have to wear a monitor after a coronary ablation or cardioversion to see that your heart is still in a normal rhythm with these types of treatments.

 • You have had an open heart surgery, such as a heart valve replacement or repair or bypass grafting.
 The heart muscle can become irritated and more likely to have irregular heart rhythms as you recover at home.